-In our experiments, besides computing the percentage of elicited preferences, we also compute the user's effort when we ask for their help in the search process.
-For instance, when we ask the user for the worst preference, we are asking them to do some work for us.
-This effort is therefore also an important measure.
 Our results show that the choice of preference elicitation strategy is crucial for the performance of the solver.
-While the best algorithms need to elicit as little as 10% of the missing preferences, the worst one need much more.
-The performance of the best algorithms also shows that we only need to ask the user a very small amount of additional information to be able to solve problems with missing data.
+While the best algorithms need to elicit as little as 10% of the missing preferences, the worst one needs much more.
+The user's effort is also very small for the best algorithms.
+The performance of the best algorithms shows that we only need to ask the user a very small amount of additional information to be able to solve problems with missing data.